RedBeesRGD/i3-gradients/README.md

 If you are already an i3 user, copy your existing config to an `i3-gradients` location and add these lines, adjusting to your taste.

-As with most i3 configuration options, you can see your changes immediately after saving the config by reloading with `$mod+Shift+r`.
+As with most i3 configuration options, you can see your changes immediately after saving the config by reloading with `$mod+Shift+c`.

 <div align="center"><h1>For users new to i3</h1></div>
 If you are new to i3, you will want to run it once to generate the default config and read the introductory message about the modifier key, then add the above lines.